EstherSlabbert/Micro-services-architecture/README.md

 9. Push your image to dockerhub using `docker push <dockerhub-username/repo-name>` eg. `docker push eslabbert/profile`.
 10. To run this image from dockerhub on any device stop/remove your current container using port 80, then use `docker run -d -p 80:80 <dockerhub-username/repo-name>:<tag>` eg. `docker run -d -p 80:80 eslabbert/profile:latest`.

+#### <a id="dockerfiles">Dockerfiles</a>

+Each `Dockerfile` command (each line in a `Dockerfile`) is an image layer.
+Each image is built from these layers.
+(To see image layer use `docker history <image-name>`.)
+Each layer is cached by Docker on your local system, which makes building the image much faster.
+If a layer changes then all the following layers are re-created as well.
+Best Practice is to order your commands from least changed to most changed commands in your Dockerfile to take advantage of caching.

+Also make use of a `.dockerignore` file to exclude unnecessary files from copying over (works similarly to `.gitignore` file).

+Make use of multi-stage builds (e.g. build stage, run stage) to structure to use temporary images to get to your final image, which will be kept as an artifact.

 #### <a id="use-a-dockerfile-to-build-an-nginx-image">Use a Dockerfile to build an Nginx image</a>

 1. Create a `Dockerfile` in the same directory as your `index.html` file containing the static page you want to display.
 (In terminal: `cd <path-to-where-you-want-the-Dockerfile>`, then `nano Dockerfile` to create and write to it.)